Survey Results - Trainee feedback on Watson Farley & Williams LLP

 Managing partner: Lindsey Keeble

-Other offices: Athens, Bangkok, Dubai, Dusseldorf, Frankfurt, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Paris, Rome, Singapore and Sydney.
+Other offices: Athens, Bangkok, Dubai, Dusseldorf, Frankfurt, Hamburg, Hanoi, Hong Kong, Madrid, Milan, Munich, New York, Paris, Rome, Seoul, Singapore, Sydney and Tokyo.

 Who we are: WFW strives for excellence in all that we do and views investment in our people as key to achieving our business goals and values, which rest on developing deep and long-lasting relationships externally and internally through respect, sharing, communication and integrity.
 Our teams are integrated across legal disciplines and offices, delivering consistently high levels of service in combination across borders and locally through a deep understanding of local business customs and culture.

-What we do: Within our core sectors of energy (conventional and renewable power; oil and gas; mining and commodities), transport (aviation, maritime and rail) plus associated infrastructure, we provide a full suite of legal services including capital markets, construction, corporate, dispute resolution, employment, finance, planning, public law, real estate, and regulatory and competition.
+What we do: Within our core sectors of energy (conventional and renewable power; oil and gas; mining and commodities), transport (aviation, maritime and rail) plus associated infrastructure, we provide a full suite of legal services including capital markets, construction, corporate, dispute resolution, employment, finance, private equity, public law, real estate, regulatory and competition, restructuring and insolvency, and tax.

 What we’re looking for: Although there is no typical WFW trainee there are certain qualifications, skills and traits that we look for.
 You will need a 2(1) or above – or predicted if you haven’t yet graduated.
 We also look for at least ABB from A level results, 34 points from IB or their equivalent if you have taken other qualifications.
 Applications are read in their entirety and we take mitigating circumstances relating to academics into consideration.
 As well as academic achievement, we particularly value applicants with clear initiative, drive, commercial awareness and an interest in our sectors.
 You will have the chance to demonstrate these things at one of our assessment centres, as part of the application process.